Mary Brydone

 M, #27007, b. circa 1544, d. between January 1590 and 7 August 1590

-Thomas Paget, 3rd Lord Paget (of Beaudesert) was born circa 1544.1 He was the son of Sir William Paget, 1st Lord Paget (of Beaudesert) and Anne Preston.1 He married Nazareth Newton, daughter of Sir John Newton and Margaret Poyntz, after 1568.1 He and Nazareth Newton were separated in March 1581/82.2 He died between January 1590 and 7 August 1590 at Brussels, Belgium.2
+Thomas Paget, 3rd Lord Paget (of Beaudesert) was born circa 1544.1 He was the son of William Paget, 1st Lord Paget (of Beaudesert) and Anne Preston.1 He married Nazareth Newton, daughter of Sir John Newton and Margaret Poyntz, after 1568.1 He and Nazareth Newton were separated in March 1581/82.2 He died between January 1590 and 7 August 1590 at Brussels, BelgiumG.2

-Thomas Paget, 3rd Lord Paget (of Beaudesert) matriculated at Gonville and Caius College, Cambridge University, Cambridge, Cambridgeshire, England, on 27 May 1559.1 He was admitted to Middle Temple on 24 May 1561 entitled to practice as a Barrister-at-Law.1 He succeeded to the title of 3rd Lord Paget, of Beaudesert [E., 1549] on 29 June 1570.1 In November 1583 he was a zealous Papist, and fell under suspicion of being concerned in plots in favour of Mary, Queen of Scots, and so fled to Paris.1 Between 1584 and 1587 his extradation from France was refused by the King of France, and he worked on behalf of Mary from Paris, Madrid and Rome.1 In March 1586/87 he was attainted for treason, and his Barony forfeited.1
+He matriculated at Gonville and Caius College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, on 27 May 1559.1 He was admitted to Middle Temple on 24 May 1561 entitled to practise as a Barrister-at-Law.1 He succeeded as the 3rd Lord Paget, of Beaudesert [E., 1549] on 29 June 1570.1 In November 1583 he was a zealous Papist, and fell under suspicion of being concerned in plots in favour of Mary, Queen of Scots, and so fled to Paris.1 Between 1584 and 1587 his extradation from France was refused by the King of France, and he worked on behalf of Mary from Paris, Madrid and Rome.1 In March 1586/87 he was attainted for treason, and his Barony forfeited.1

 Child of Thomas Paget, 3rd Lord Paget (of Beaudesert) and Nazareth Newton